TeamSparkAI/toolvault/docs/policies.md

 It would be nice to have a list of actions also (there would be no other way to see the actions otherwise)
 - When you click one, it should highlight the fingings in the original message (if any linked by alertId), and the modifications in the final message for the action (if any)

-## TODO

-Short names in new condition/action (use label if present)

-Non-migration
-- Move 001 content to 002, rename 002_initial_tables_v2
-- Delete 001 migration
-- If we encounter db schema version 001, we issue apology and exit
-- We create new db using migration 002 (this will just happen)

 ## TODO LATER